The Way of Men (2012) is a popular manosphere and self-help book teaching male readers “what it means to be a man”.

 Daring Greatly and The Mask of Masculinity tell us to stop letting those “masculinity values” oppress us into a corralled life that makes us unhappier, more neurotic, and socially more isolated.

-Well, I love those two books.
-Daring Greatly is a foundational book for me. but if you take them at face value you risk fueling your excuses for behaving like a pu**y -also read Vulnerability is Not Power-.
+Well, I love those two books… But if you take them at face value ,you risk fueling your excuses for behaving like a pu**y -also read Vulnerability is Not Power-.

 And that’s what I loved about Donovan’s book.
 There’s no wishy-washy BS.